valentim/ag-wayland/README.md

-# AG CFD Saver
+# AG Wayland
-The AG CFD Saver is a microservice responsible for Cumulative Flow Diagram generation.
+The AG Wayland is a microservice responsible for Cumulative Flow Diagram generation.
 It was written 100% in python and uses AIOHTTP client/server framework in the base.

 ## Install
 ```bash